narenmanoharan/Movie-Recommender-System/readme.md

 # Movie Recommender System

-**Movie Recommender System** is simple recommender system for movies built using PySpark.
+**Movie Recommender System** is simple recommender system for movies built with PySpark.

 **This system was designed with the following purposes in mind:**